 Our household waste and recycling centres now accept all types of waste previously accepted.

-Our sites will now accept household waste in cars and vans up to 3.5t in weight and vehicles with trailers less than 1.8m long x 1.2m wide.
+Our sites will now accept household waste in cars and vans up to 3.5t in weight and vehicles with trailers.
 No tipper vehicles are allowed.

 Waste produced by traders or other businesses is commercial waste and cannot be deposited at household waste recycling centres free of charge.
 Staff may inspect waste coming in to the sites to ensure that it is not from a commercial source.
 Commercial waste can be disposed of at East Kilbride, Rutherglen and Blantyre sites 7 days a week, and from 8am to 2pm Monday to Friday at our Carluke site.
 Disposal of commercial waste is subject to a charge.